-These percentages are even lower for transport applications with communications modules accounting for an average of 5% of the total cost, given the important role of design and provisioning in this market 1
+Analysys Mason found that these percentages are even lower for transport applications, with communications modules accounting for an average of 5% of the total cost, given the important role of design and provisioning in this market.18

-Choosing an appropriate module
+Choosing an appropriate connectivity module

-Clearly, automakers have to account for a large number of considerations when selecting the most appropriate communications technology to include in vehicles directly (embedded) and what/if to tether.
+Clearly, automakers have to account for a large number of factors when selecting the most appropriate communications technology to include in vehicles directly (embedded) and what/if to tether.
 The decision-tree for selecting a technology is generally based upon:

-- Services to be provided - Regional technologies available - The match between the services and the most appropriate regional technologies (including eventual switch-off timelines) - Target total costs of ownership of the solution (including maintenance) - Required duration of solutions (i.e. long life duration and capability to be able to provide the components for 10 years minimum) - Sustainability of the form factors - Power consumption performance - Size of the solution (in many cases, the device must be very small)
+- Services to be provided - Regional technologies available - The match between the services and the most appropriate regional technologies (including eventual switch-off timelines) - Target total costs of ownership of the solution (including maintenance) - Required duration of solutions (i.e. long life duration and capability to able to provide the components for 10 years minimum) - Sustainability of the form factors - Power consumption performance - Size of the solution (in many cases, the device must be very small).